How long does duloxetine stay in your system

 Several factors can influence the clearance of duloxetine from the body, including age, gender, liver function, and co-administration of other drugs.
 Individuals with impaired liver function may have a slower clearance rate of duloxetine, leading to higher levels of the drug in the bloodstream.

-See also Duloxetine hydrochloride in india
+See also Duloxetine group

 Factors Affecting Clearance